When was the last time you

 Every cat is different in terms of how they metabolize food and their

-Also, as stated above, pay
+Also, as stated above, it is

 signs of excessive loss of muscle mass.

-There are two ways to arrive
+There are three ways to arrive

 at a starting figure for the amount of calories to be fed.